criblio/appstream_apps/README.md

 From the appstream_apps directory: docker run --attach STDIN --attach STDOUT --interactive --rm -v "$PWD":/scope/lib/linux -v "$PWD/..":/scope/scope -w /scope appstream_apps_scope /scope/scope.sh build

 This will put libscope.so and the scope executable in the appstream_apps directory.
-You can run test apps form there.
+You can run test apps from there.